jfhbrook/jfhbrook.github.io/_posts/2013-12-28-is-node-done.md

 ## Preliminaries

 First of all: I don't know Ev Bogue.
 In real life, he could be a cool dude.
 Or, he could be just as ranty in person as he is in this post.
 I honestly don't know.
-Keep in mind, this isn't really anything personal against the dude.
+Keep in mind, this isn't really anything personal against him.

 Second: There are a number of digressions from OP that should be addressed separately as they distract from the Main Point (as it were):